 Shakespeare’s wife, Anne Hathaway, was born in 1556.
 Shakespeare was eight years younger than her.
-When they married in 1582 he was eighteen and she was twenty-six.
+When they married in 1582 he was eighteen years old and she was twenty-six years old.
 She was pregnant at the time and whatever their relationship was like – which we don’t know anything about – he had no alternative other than to marry her because it was socially unacceptable for a woman of her standing to have a child without being married.

-Anne Hathaway was the eldest of the eight children of a farmer, Richard Hathaway.
+Anne Hathaway, wife of Shakespeare, was the eldest of the eight children of a farmer, Richard Hathaway.
 They lived in a big farmhouse, called Hewland Farm in the village of Shottery, one mile from Stratford.
-When Richard died in 1581 she continued to live with her siblings and step-mother in the farmhouse, which is now known as Anne Hathaway’s cottage – one of the most visited tourist buildings in England.
-When she married she went to live with her husband in his parents’ house in Henley Street, Stratford.
+When Anne’s father Richard Hathaway died in 1581 she continued to live with her siblings and step-mother in the farmhouse, which is now known as Anne Hathaway’s cottage – one of the most visited tourist buildings in England.

-Soon after the marriage Shakespeare went to work as an actor in London while she remained in the Henley Street house with her in-laws.
+Soon after the marriage, William Shakespeare went to work as an actor in London while Anne remained in the Henley Street house with her in-laws.
 Shakespeare visited frequently but his wife Anne Hathaway never went to London, as far as anyone knows.

 Anne’s in-laws were fairly prosperous, although that prosperity was on the decline, but their standard of living improved as her husband became, at first, well-off as a successful playwright and theatrical operator and then famous as the writer and presenter of the most successful plays of his time, even performing, occasionally, for the King and his royal court.
 Anne lived the life of what would be the equivalent, in our times, of a millionaire’s wife and enjoyed the prestige that came with having a successful and very wealthy husband.
-In 1596 her husband bought, and moved the family into, New Place, one of the biggest houses in town.
+In 1596 her husband bought and moved the family into New Place, one of the biggest houses in Stratford upon Avon.

 What Did Anne Hathaway Look Like?

-While her husband, William, was working hard in London to support the family, Mrs Shakespeare was working hard, too, in the home in Stratford.
+While her husband, William, was working hard in London to support the family, Anne was working hard, too, in the home in Stratford.
 Here we take a look at what Anne Hathaway’s life as an Elizabethan housewife would have been like.

 But Anne Hathaway was illiterate, as were her two daughters.
 A great deal would have been expected of her, though, as a wife.
 She was responsible for managing the household which in those days, was far more demanding than it is today.
 Anne had to cook and preserve the food herself, using equipment that we would consider impossible today.
 Acquiring food was in itself an almost full-time job – there were markets, but not nearly as well-stocked as markets are today.
 Poor harvests, such as those that occurred in the 1590s, led to widespread starvation.
 Most housewives had kitchen gardens where they grew basic vegetables, which were roasted or boiled and served in soups and stews.